Sun Spot & Sun Damage Treatment in Florida

 What is sun damage?

 Sun damage, also known as photodamage, occurs when areas of the skin have been damaged due to overexposure to the harmful rays produced by the sun.
 Sun damage often results in uneven pigmentation, sun spots, and other cosmetic blemishes on the skin’s surface.
 However, in more serious cases, sun damage can lead to skin cancer.
-Depending on the symptoms and extent of your sun damage, there are different possible treatments that an experienced dermatologist, such as Dr. Pruett, can recommend.
+Depending on the symptoms and extent of your sun damage, there are different possible treatments that our team of experienced dermatologists can recommend.

 What causes sun damage?

 Sun damage is caused by overexposure to the sun’s powerful rays.
 These rays are what cause sunburn and tanning in the short-term, but may have more permanent effects, like wrinkles and sun spots, in the long-term.
 Some of the factors that can increase a person’s chances of suffering from sun damage include: